 “Change is the law of life and those who look only to the past or present are certain to miss the future.” — John F. Kennedy

+The COVID-19 pandemic gave businesses a wake-up call to speed up their digital transformation exercise.
+It urged them to move along an agile path.
 Many, if not all organizations, have digitized at least a part of their operations to serve customers and safeguard employees.
-And this will continue to evolve even if the crisis ends.
+And this will continue to evolve even when the crisis ends.